borisdj/borisdj.github.io/_posts/2022-10-01-revolution-of-money.md

 -- For example, image a world with independent uninflatable global currency.
 In last 50 years average Economic Growth has been ~ 2%, while for the next 50 years estimates are it could be around 3%.
 Let us take 2.5% as middle value, and with fixed supply of money it's value should increase each year by 2.5%.
 In that environment you would not need to rush and spend money but can take time to think what to buy and where to invest.<br>
 -- Regarding credits and loans / borrowing, nominal interest rate would be low but effective one would be nominal + that 2.5%.
 So, credit for house could have nominal rate of 1.5% (4% effective).
 While investments in business, bearing more risk, would have higher rate of return or probably some share of company.<br>
 Historic data: US interest rates in the last [200 years](https://advisor.visualcapitalist.com/us-interest-rates/){:target="_blank"} and 30 year mortgage from [1971-2022](https://themortgagereports.com/61853/30-year-mortgage-rates-chart){:target="_blank"}.<br>
 -- There is great book *'[**The Price of Tomorrow**](https://tylerahall.com/the-price-of-tomorrow-jeff-booth-summary/){:target="_blank"}: Why Deflation is the Key to an Abundant Future'* by *Jeff Boot*.
 He suggests to stop fighting (technology driven) deflation and accept it's potential of abundance.
 It would be a system where the consumers win in the form of better prices and services.
+Over very long time prices fall to marginal cost of production.

 Bitcoin Monetary Inflation [chart source](https://bashco.github.io/){:target="_blank"}<br>
 (declines geometrically to asymptotic max of 21 mil. - [more precisely](https://academy.bit2me.com/en/cuantos-bitcoins-pueden-haber/){:target="_blank"} 20.999.999,9993)<br>